 The best part?
 Corn chowder is fitting for any time of year!
 Turn to it when you have more summer corn than you know what to do with (the rest can be thrown in vegan cornbread) or for a comforting, warming dinner during cold winter nights.
 Just freeze the leftovers and reheat them whenever you’re craving the sweet and smoky flavors.

 - Red bell pepper – Or any other color of bell pepper.
 Feel free to add even more vegetables in addition to the peppers if you’d like!

 - Vegetable broth – A meatless “chicken” broth would also be delicious.

 - Smoked paprika – If you don’t have smoked paprika, swap it for regular paprika.
 The smoky flavor can be replaced with 2 or 3 drops of liquid smoke.

 - Corn – I prefer fresh corn but drained and rinsed canned corn and frozen corn will also work.

 - Yukon gold potatoes – These are the best kind of potatoes for chowder because they help thicken the soup and give it a creamy texture.
 Russet potatoes are the next best option.

-- Cashews – The soaked raw cashews are blended into a rich and creamy soup thickener.
+- Cashews – Raw cashews are blended with the soup for ultra creaminess.
 Raw slivered almonds will also work here.
 You may also use a bit of coconut cream or milk to make the soup creamy.